Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Here are the basics to understanding and using integration testing in the context of projects created with the SDK, from a technical perspective:

 * SDK 4.x develops integration tests for the platform only.
 Currently, the integration tests that the SDK is able to manage by default is related to Content Services (Content Services) only.
-* Integration tests require an Content Services instance to be up and running.
-You will see that all the scripts and commands are designed to easily manage this requirement, but the prerequisite for the SDK is that an Content Services instance is available.
+* Integration tests require a Content Services instance to be up and running.
+You will see that all the scripts and commands are designed to easily manage this requirement, but the prerequisite for the SDK is that a Content Services instance is available.
 * If you're running a project created with a Platform JAR archetype, integration tests are not provided by default.
 However, you can copy them from your All-In-One project.

 #### How SDK's integration tests work